 Traditionally, to get rid of data entry problems, many surveyors also adhere to double data entry methods, where the same data is entered twice by two different teams and then the results are compared to get rid of problem cases.
 This is obviously a time and cost intensive alternative.

 But all these problems get reduced to a large extent by smart data collection tools.
-At SocialCops, our Android-based tool has been built by learning from existing problems arising out of manual data collection process.
+At SocialCops, our Android-based data collection tool Collect has been built by learning from existing problems arising out of manual data collection process.
 For example, features such as a smart skipping pattern, multiple visits, and multi-conditional error checking have helped to greatly improve data quality and reduce errors.
 (Read how we optimized for the offline world here.)

 How to clean data